katjad/reactjs-advent-calendar/README.md

 Visit localhost:8081 to see the calendar

-The text for the doors is in the public/days directory as json files You can optionally add a jpg picture that will display at the top of the post, by adding an image in the public/pics directory with the name [number].jpg
+The text for the doors is in the public/days directory as json files You can optionally add a jpg picture that will display at the top of a post, by adding an image in the public/pics directory with the name [number].jpg